 Starting a business can be equal parts exhilarating and terrifying.
-With so many moving parts to any business, it can be daunting to take every aspect on by yourself.
+With so many moving parts to any business, it can be daunting to take every aspect of yourself.

 Conversely, the excitement and thrill of engaging in the entrepreneurial spirit can sometimes be enough to overshadow any fears regarding starting up a new business.